Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 >Change the **Target Temperature** (TT) based on the filament you use (the default **TT** is 200 °C).
 While you wait for the temperature to rise to the **TT**, hang the filament onto the filament holder.

 Note that you should use the abbreviated phrase for subsequent mentions within the chapter, and don't switch between abbreviations and full forms.
-But, to avoid confusion in content reuse, provide a full form in a parenthesis after the abbreviation once every chapter.
+But, to avoid confusion in content reuse, provide a full form in parenthesis after the abbreviation once every chapter.

 Don't use incorrect English.
 For example, don't say: